sahasawatE/hokui/readme.md

 # HOK UI

-HOK UI is a ui library for react created by HOK in beased on react-aria and tailwind
+HOK-UI is a UI library for React created by HOK in beased on [React-Aria](https://react-spectrum.adobe.com/react-aria/index.html) and [Tailwind](https://tailwindcss.com/)

 ## Installation